awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/_index.md

 hidden: false
 ---

-In this module, you are going to answer this questions for a static CSV dataset.
-We will:
+In this module you will:
 * Learn how to transform a CSV file to a partitioned Parquet file
 * Compare the efficiency of columnar formats (Parquet) compared to plain text format (CSV)
 * Explore Amazon S3 Lifecycle rules

 ### Introduction